AlgoMathITMO/DPRank/README.md

 Numerical optimization results obtained from the [data](https://github.com/AlgoMathITMO/DPRank/tree/main/All_data/Opt_data "Optimization results for different trains") are shown in Table 3.

-Table 3: Table 4: Summarized revenue (as the sum of revenue random variables for τ = 2, . . . , 14)
+Table 3: Summarized revenue (as the sum of revenue random variables for τ = 2, . . . , 14)
 obtained via simulation and from the real-world Railways Company data (m and s stand for the sample mean and sample standard deviation, correspondingly).
 The amounts in rubles and percents are rounded to the nearest integer.
 Statistically significant revenue changes